tarakbumba/zeynep/README.md

  * -s        - Exact path/name of the srpm file.
 E.g. /home/user/foo-1.0-1.mga4.src.rpm
  * -D        - Temporary directory for chroot environment.
 Can be used with '-g' option.
 Default: /tmp
  * -d        - URL to retrive a set of media from a distribution.Uses 'urpmi.addmedia --distrib'.
 Default: MIRRORLIST
+ * -z        - Force zeynep to not use given distrib media with -d switch/or from config file and default to MIRRORLIST
  * -c        - RPM cache directory which will be used for save time/bandwith.
 Default: Disabled
  * -M        - URL to retrive packages from.
 E.g. 'www.someurl.org/pub/mageia/4/media/i586'.
 Default: Disabled
  * -p        - Packages names to be installed in chroot.
 This option must be used with '-g' option and each package must be seperated by a space in quotes.
 E.g. 'locales-tr wget' Default: Disabled